-“But seriously folks,” Galacti says, “What happens to your flora happens to your atmosphere, happens to your fauna and happens to you.
+“But seriously folks,” Galacti says, “What happens to your flora happens to your atmosphere, happens to your fauna, and happens to you.
 Flora is an important pivot in the life of your planet, one that cycles the resources and waste of other pieces of the puzzle so that all can survive.”
 Every link in the chain of life counts and the fungi network is both food and responsible for food production.
 As such, it is a pivotal link and another piece that must find its rightful place in the complete puzzle picture.What happens to your flora happens to your atmosphere, happens to your fauna and happens to you.
-Flora is an important pivot in the life of your planet, it cycles the resources and waste of other pieces of the puzzle so all survive.
-Click To Tweet
+Flora is an important pivot in the life of your planet; it cycles the resources and waste of other pieces of the puzzle, so all… Click To Tweet

 The Power of Biodiversity

 Left without mankind’s interference, flora tends to thrive in an automatically balanced cycle.
 Plants share air and water.
 Dying plants fertilize the soil for newer specimens.
-Symbiotic relationships develop between different species in a wild tangle of vibrant growth that may not be as aesthetically pleasing as a tended garden, but requires far less outside maintenance.
+Symbiotic relationships develop between different species in a wild tangle of vibrant growth that may not be as aesthetically pleasing as a tended garden but require far less outside maintenance.

-Brunei, by contrast, was an oil-producing nation from its inception which meant they never harvested their old-growth timber the way other parts of the region did.
-Left to flourish unmolested, their rainforests reach heights of nearly 200 feet and are home to vast arrays of land and water wildlife.
+Brunei, by contrast, was an oil-producing nation from its inception, which meant they never harvested their old-growth timber the way other parts of the region did.
+If left to flourish unmolested, their rainforests reach heights of nearly 200 feet and are home to vast arrays of land and water wildlife.
 These species work together in an intricate web that depends on the health and balance of the flora in that forest.

 The counterexample is the modern agricultural practice of monoculture: raising only one crop or product without using the land for other purposes.
-A corn field in a modern Western farm is home only to corn, fertilized optimally for corn, and considers all other plants to be weeds.
-Monocultural fields are less expensive to plant and harvest than diverse fields, but have several disadvantages.In monoculture a corn field is home only to corn, fertilized optimally for corn, and considers all other plants to be weeds.
-Monocultural fields are less expensive to plant and harvest than diverse fields, but have many disadvantages.
-Click To Tweet
+A cornfield in a modern Western farm is home only to corn, fertilized optimally for corn, and considers all other plants to be weeds.
+Monocultural fields are less expensive to plant and harvest than diverse areas but have several disadvantages.In monoculture, a cornfield is home only to corn, fertilized optimally for corn, and considers all other plants to be weeds.
+Monocultural fields are less expensive to plant and harvest than diverse fields, but have many… Click To Tweet